 TKU has an established process for resolving concerns and complaints within the University.
-Any student personally aggrieved by a staff member's words, actions, or decisions may submit an appeal or grievance to their appropriate Dean or the Academic Dean.
+Any student personally aggrieved by a staff member's words, actions, or decisions may submit an appeal or grievance to their appropriate Dean.
 The Academic Committee will convene to consider the appeal or grievance.